MATCH YOUR PERSONALITY!

 You wouldn’t show up to a summer baseball game with Ugg boots and a CC Beanie would you?
 Of course not!
 So don’t show up for your summer session wearing a fall sweater and booties!
 You want to be comfortable and not sweating or freezing so just plan accordingly.
 It’ll look silly with your snow boots if there’s sunflowers blooming with bright green grass in the background.

 As much as the cute crop top shirts are trending, trust me, you’ll thank yourself in twenty years when you look back and didn’t follow that trend.
 Choose outfits that are timeless and classic.
 Just remember, the things that are in style, don’t necessarily always photograph well and aren’t flattering on all body types.
 Find clothing items that you can move around and sit comfortably in.

-AVOID NEON COLORS (AT ALL COSTS!)
+VOID NEON COLORS (AT ALL COSTS!)

 I honestly don’t think people realize how horribly these photography.
 Neons cast colors, not flattering colors, onto your skin.
 As a photographer, we try our best to keep the colors as natural as possible when we’re editing but sometimes we adjust things to highlight you or the background, with neons, that not only makes it difficult but next to impossible to change your skin tones if you’ve got bright pink gleaming up onto your face and neck.
 If you take one piece of advice, take away that you should avoid neon colors in your clothing choices!